CT

 The Dreamtime (or Dreaming) forms the foundation of Aboriginal spiritual life.
 These creation narratives describe how ancestral beings shaped the land, water, animals, and human laws.
 Far from being "myths" in the Western sense, Dreamtime stories encode practical knowledge about ecology, navigation, seasonal cycles, and social law — passed through songlines, dances, and visual art across thousands of generations.

-Understanding the Dreamtime: The Dreamtime is not a past event — it is a living framework that connects past, present, and future.
-It governs law, land custodianship, and social relationships, and continues to guide Aboriginal life today.
+Understanding the Dreamtime The Dreamtime is not a past event — it is a living framework connecting past, present, and future.
+It governs law, land custodianship, and social relationships.
+The term "Dreaming" refers to each individual's totemic heritage and connection to Country — a relationship that continues to guide Aboriginal life today.

-Songlines — tracks of songs and stories mapped across the landscape — served as navigation systems, trade routes, and cultural archives simultaneously.
+Songlines — tracks of songs and stories mapped across the landscape — served simultaneously as navigation systems, trade routes, and cultural archives.
+The same songline could be sung by different communities in their own languages, the melody encoding the same geographic information across language boundaries.
 This oral tradition represents one of humanity's most sophisticated knowledge-transmission systems.

 Pre-1788